 Competence of a witness

-Sometimes two or more people may be charged with a criminal offence and they are tried at the same time.
-In that situation, the people being tried are called "co-accuseds" and the rule is that one co-accused cannot be called by the prosecution to give evidence against another co-accused.
+Sometimes two or more people can be charged with a criminal offence and they are tried at the same time.
+In this situation, the people being tried are called the "co-accused".
+One co-accused cannot be called by the prosecution to give evidence against another co-accused.

 The spouse of the accused

-Originally the spouse of an accused was not competent to testify for either side in a case.
-However, the law has now changed and a spouse may give evidence for either the defence or the prosecution (unless he or she happens to be a co-accused).
-He or she may only be forced to testify for the prosecution against his or her spouse in certain circumstances.
+If you are the spouse of the accused you can give evidence for either the defence or the prosecution in a case against your spouse (unless you are a co-accused).
+However, you may only be forced to testify for the prosecution against the accused in certain circumstances.

-Since the introduction of Sections 27 and 28 of the Criminal Evidence Act 1992 for criminal proceedings and Section 28 of the Children Act 1997 for civil proceedings, any court can accept evidence from a child under 14 years of age without the child taking the oath.
-The court must be satisfied that the child is capable of giving an intelligible account of what he/she witnessed.
-Even though such evidence is not on oath, the child is guilty of an offence if he/she knowingly gives evidence which is false or untrue.
+Children under 14 years of age do not have to swear an oath or make an affirmation before giving evidence.
+The court must be satisfied that the child is capable of giving an intelligible account of what they witnessed.
+Even though this evidence is not on oath, the child is guilty of an offence if they knowingly give evidence which is false or untrue.

 People with mental disabilities

 You should get legal advice for more detailed information on this.